hashchange/backbone.select/readme.md

 ### Model Requirements For Backbone.Select Collections

-Your model for a Backbone.Select collection must extend `Selectable`.
+Your model for a Backbone.Select collection must extend `Backbone.Select.Me`.

 ## Components of Backbone.Select:

-* **Backbone.Select.Selectable:** Creates select / deselect capabilities for a model
+* **Backbone.Select.Me:** Creates select / deselect capabilities for a model
-* **Backbone.Select.MultiSelect:** Allows a collection to know about the selection of multiple models, including select all / deselect all
+* **Backbone.Select.Many:** Allows a collection to know about the selection of multiple models, including select all / deselect all
-* **Backbone.Select.SingleSelect:** Allow a collection to have an exclusively selected model
+* **Backbone.Select.One:** Allow a collection to have an exclusively selected model

-## Backbone.Select.Selectable
+## Backbone.Select.Me: Making models selectable

 Creates selectable capabilities for a model, including tracking whether or not the model is selected, and raising events when selection changes.